COVID-19 and the NCLEX®

 - The maximum number of items on the exam will now be 130.

-- Computerized Adaptive Testing will still be used.
+- Computerized Adaptive Testing will still be used (responses to all completed items will be computed to determine final ability).

 - Exam difficulty and passing standards have NOT changed.